Our History

 Ted won numerous amateur tournaments, including three Massachusetts Amateurs and two New England Amateurs, with his biggest win being the 1946 U.S. Amateur at Baltusrol Golf Club in Springfield, New Jersey.
 Ted also played on the winning Walker Cup teams in 1947 and 1949.

-The focus of the NESGA has always been the annual championship, named in 1961 after Perron C. Jarboe.
-To single out Perron Jarboe would be to shortchange the caliber of play displayed by several of its champions including Roy Moore, Owen Shiro, Fordie Pitts, John Mercer, Gael Coakley, all who won three or more championships.
+The focus of the NESGA has always been the annual championship, named in 1961 after Parran C. Jarboe.
+To single out Parran Jarboe would be to shortchange the caliber of play displayed by several of its champions including Roy Moore, Owen Shiro, Fordie Pitts, John Mercer, Gael Coakley, all who won three or more championships.

 The New England Senior Golfers’ Association in 1998 established a Charitable Gift Fund to give back to golf.
 Since that time monies have been distributed to students and junior golf programs have been supported.
 In 2011, the John A. Casey New England Senior Golfers’ Association scholarship became an endowed scholarship under the auspices of the Francis Ouimet Fund.
 The Charitable Gift Fund annually makes donations to the Widdy Neale Scholarship Fund (Ct.
 Golf Association), The John Burke Scholarship Fund (Rhode Island Golf Association), The Richard McDonough Scholarship (New Hampshire Golf Association), and the Maine and Vermont Golf Association scholarship funds.
 Donations have also been made to the First Tee of Massachusetts and the Button Hole Golf Course in Rhode Island to help promote junior golf and help grow the game.